 gfx.x11-egl.force-enabled makes a lot faster, Firefox's performance is almost in the same ball-park as Chromium-based web browsers when Webrender is using EGL instead of whatever utterly slow pipeline it uses by default.

 Normandy is Mozilla's way of saying backdoor add-on programs that are silently installed in your browser.
 They refer to those programs as "studies".
 Setting

 false used to disable that "functionality" and it may or may not still do that.

 The only sure way to change how Firefox behaves is to use the enterprise policy framework.
 Firefox seems to care about large corporate customers.
 They clearly do not care about regular people, the Mozilla corporation has demonstrated that time and time again.
-They even participate in vicious bullying campaigns against elderly individuals who are singled out for being slightly different these days.
+They even participate in vicious online bullying campaigns against elderly individuals who are singled out for being slightly different these days.

 Mozilla Firefox 88 with "enterprise" settings.